A characterization of pseudo-Anosov mapping classes via tropical cluster transformations: Measured geodesic laminations on a marked surface

-An \emph{ideal arc} in $\Sigma$ is the isotopy class of a non-contractible curve $\alpha$ such that $\partial\alpha \subset P \cup M_\partial$.
-An {\it ideal triangulation} $\tri$ of $\Sigma$ is a collection of ideal arcs such that \begin{itemize} \item each pair of ideal arcs in $\tri$ can intersect only at their endpoints; \item each region complementary to $\tri$ is a triangle whose edges (resp. vertices) are ideal arcs (resp. marked points). \end{itemize} The conditions (S1) and (S2) ensure that such an ideal triangulation $\tri$ exists, and in particular the number $3(2g-2+h+b)+2\spe >0$ in (S2) gives the number of ideal arcs in $\tri$.
-For an ideal triangulation $\tri$, let $\tri_\f \subset \tri$ denote the subset consisting of boundary arcs and hence $\tri_\uf:=\tri\setminus\tri_\f$ is the subset consisting of interior ideal arcs.
+An \emph{ideal arc} in $\Sigma$ is an isotopy class of a curve in $\Sigma$ with endpoints in $P \cup M_\partial$ which has no self-intersections except possibly at its endpoints, not contractible to one point, and not isotopic to a boundary segment connecting two consecutive special points.
+An {\it ideal triangulation} $\tri$ of $\Sigma$ is a collection of ideal arcs such that \begin{itemize} \item each pair of ideal arcs in $\tri$ can intersect only at their endpoints; \item each region complementary to $\tri$ is a triangle whose edges (resp. vertices) are ideal arcs or boundary segments (resp. marked points). \end{itemize} The conditions (S1) and (S2) ensure the existence of such an ideal triangulation $\tri$, and in particular the number $2(2g-2+h+b)+\spe >0$ in (S2) gives the number of triangles in $\tri$.
+The number of arcs is given by $3(2g-2+h+b)+\spe >0$.
+To simplify the exposition, we will only consider ideal triangulations without self-folded triangles shown below, except for \cref{rem:self-folded,lem:ML_Casimir}.